wpearman1996/MARES_database_pipeline/README.md

 We recommend against using conda to install the perl modules Thus you should install cpanminus using apt install Then the perl dependencies.
-The following commands should help you install the dependencies and get started.
+The following commands should help you install the dependencies and get started.If you don't have sudo access, then excude the cpanm commands without the `sudo` , and it will give you an explanation of how to install it without sudo access.

         sudo apt-get install cpanminus
         sudo apt-get install parallel